Xunnamius/next-test-api-route-handler/.github/ISSUE_TEMPLATE/FEATURE_REQUEST.md

 request.
 -->

-### Describe the solution you'd like to see
+### The solution

 <!--
 Include a clear and concise description of what you want to happen.
 If applicable, add screenshots to help explain your solution.
 -->

-### Describe alternatives you've considered
+### Alternatives considered

 <!--
-Include a clear and concise description of any alternative solutions or features you've encountered and/or considered.
+Include a clear and concise description of any alternative solutions or features you've encountered and/or considered or N/A if there are none.
 -->

 <details><summary><strong>Additional context</strong></summary>